Dewclaw

 A dewclaw is a digit – vestigial in some animals – on the foot of many mammals, birds, and reptiles (including some extinct orders, like certain theropods).
 It commonly grows higher on the leg than the rest of the foot, such that in digitigrade or unguligrade species, it does not make contact with the ground when the animal is standing.
-The name refers to the dewclaw's alleged tendency to brush dew away from grass.
 On dogs and cats, the dewclaws are on the inside of the front legs, similarly to a human's thumb, which shares evolutionary homology.
 Although many animals have dewclaws, other similar species do not, such as horses, giraffes and the African wild dog.

+Etymology

+The dew- element in "dewclaw" (seen also in the word "dewlap") is of unclear origin.
+The word has been in use since the 1570s.
+It has been suggested that it refers to the dewclaw's alleged tendency to brush dew away from grass.

 Dogs

 Dogs almost always have dewclaws on the inside of the front legs and occasionally also on the hind legs.
 Unlike front dewclaws, rear dewclaws tend to have little bone or muscle structure in most breeds.
 For certain dog breeds, a dewclaw is considered a necessity, e.g., a Beauceron for sheep herding and for navigating snowy terrain.